 Each map can be downloaded as a .kmz file and easily loaded into Google Earth:

 When combined with an ancestor’s historical address, this method will help you recreate the landscape of their lives in a very satisfying and informative way.
 The above image shows a location found in my own family history, along with the location of a potential religious congregation this family was a part of.
 Adding a topographic map to Google Earth will help me assess the probability this family attended this church, or others in the area (off-screen in this particular screen capture).

-Use Google Earth to bring your ancestor’s urban neighborhood to life
+Bring your ancestor’s urban neighborhood to life

-Topographic maps tend to be most useful for rural locations - but what about our ancestors that lived in urban environments?
+Topographic maps tend to be most useful for rural locations—but what about our ancestors that lived in urban environments?

 Every researcher should know about fire insurance maps.
 Fire insurance maps need to be very detailed, so these maps boast large-scale street plans and labels that communicate a shocking amount of information about each building and neighborhood.

-The Sanborn Map Company was founded in 1867 and produced detailed fire insurance maps of 12,000 municipalities in the United States - for this reason, many people refer to fire insurance maps as "Sanborn maps," but other companies produced this type of map as well.
+The Sanborn Map Company was founded in 1867 and produced detailed fire insurance maps of 12,000 municipalities in the United States—for this reason, many people refer to fire insurance maps as "Sanborn maps," but other companies produced this type of map as well.